Skip to content

 5. Third-party processors

-We share personal data with the following processors strictly as needed to operate the service.
-Each is bound by its own published terms and security commitments.
+We share personal data with third-party processors who act on our behalf strictly as needed to operate the service.
+Each processor is bound by a written data-processing agreement and its own published security commitments.
 We do not sell personal data and we do not run third-party advertising on the platform.

-• Google LLC — “Sign in with Google” OAuth identity provider; Google shares your email, name, and profile picture with us when you choose this option.
+• Authentication providers — “Sign in with Google” OAuth identity provider; Google shares your email, name, and profile picture with us when you choose this option.

 6. Cookies and similar technologies

 BRIDGE uses a small number of strictly-necessary cookies to keep you signed in and to remember basic preferences.
+With your consent (“Accept all” on the cookie banner) we also use PostHog (EU) for privacy-masked product analytics to understand and improve how the platform is used; it is never loaded if you choose “Essential only”.
 We do not use advertising cookies.
 A cookie banner is shown on first visit, and a full breakdown is set out in our Cookies Policy.

 7. How long we keep data (retention)